 In certain states, pet care businesses must purchase workers’ compensation insurance through a monopolistic state fund.
 Those states are:

 Pet care professionals face everyday risks like slip-and-fall accidents, along with the added risk of bites and scratches.
-Whether you own a pet boarding business or a veterinary clinic, you can create a safer work environment with:
+You can create a safer work environment with:

 By managing your risks, you can decrease workplace injuries.
 That means fewer claims – and a lower insurance premium.

-Workers’ compensation insurance protects your employees and to some extent your business, but it doesn’t cover common risks like property damage and customer injuries.
+Workers’ compensation insurance protects your employees and to some extent your business, but it doesn’t cover common risks like property damage and pet injuries.
 Other recommended pet care insurance policies include:

 Are you ready to safeguard your pet care business with workers’ compensation or another type of insurance?
 Complete Insureon’s easy online application today.
 Once you find the right policy, you can begin coverage in less than 24 hours.